hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="ring_modulation_command" />
 ###Ring Modulation###

-You can use two music channels to create a ring modulation effect similar to the effect Commodore 64's SID chip produced. see [Ring Modulation](#ring_modulation)
+You can use two music channels to create a ring modulation effect similar to the effect Commodore 64's SID chip produced. see [Ring Modulation](#ring_modulation).

 <div id="drum_section_in_detail" />
 ## Drum Section in Detail ##